 - 8 Breakfasts, 8 Lunches, 8 Dinners

-Cruising around the remote islands of the Canadian High Arctic aboard Ultramarine, the newest ship in our fleet, you’ll navigate the same icy inlets, channels and bays that fascinated legendary explorers of long ago.
+Cruising around the remote islands of the Canadian High Arctic aboard Ultramarine, the newest ship in the fleet, you’ll navigate the same icy inlets, channels and bays that fascinated legendary explorers of long ago.
 Throughout your journey, your Expedition Team will keep an eye toward immersing you in the best the Arctic has to offer, including reaching Canada’s most northerly islands: Axel Heiberg Island and the rarely visited Ellesmere Island, at the top of the world.

 Thanks to onboard helicopters, you’ll also discover the ultimate polar expedition experience: As stunning as polar landscapes are from the ship, they’re even more striking from the air!
 Conditions permitting, you’ll enjoy ultra-immersive activities like flightseeing (short sightseeing flights around your ship and surrounding areas) and heli-landings (flying to places you could not otherwise access for shore excursions), two breathtaking options that are unique to Ultramarine and give you an awe-inspiring polar experience like no other.